 But the crash was indeed a 'disaster' so maybe my mother doesn't want to go back there at all.
 Although, when I finally asked her if we could talk in more detail about that day, she assured me she was quite comfortable with the idea.
-Even when we were young children, we had heard about her wartime experiences, as well as the time when she and another WAAF colleague were on duty in the signaling hut at the end of RAF-Manston's runway when a V1 suddenly appeared so low, directly overhead, scaring them so suddenly that they quickly bolted the wooden door.
+Even when we were young children, we had heard about her wartime experiences, as well as the time when she and another WAAF colleague were on duty in the signalling hut at the end of RAF-Manston's runway when a V1 rapidly appeared at such low altitude, almost directly overhead, scaring them so suddenly that they immediately bolted the thin wooden door.

-"We stopped at all the usual stations, I remember it was daytime, we were passing flat countryside but we were up on an embankment, sometime after leaving Rainham Station.
+"I remember it was about midday.
+We stopped at all the usual stations.
+The train was passing by flat countryside but we were now up on an embankment and we could see far and wide soon after leaving Rainham Station.
 On the left were open fields and it was springtime or summer.
-Then suddenly there was much excitement and shouting and pointing into the sky.
-We could all then see the flying bomb coming down closer and closer to us... almost chasing us and getting bigger, everyone was looking at it out of the windows of the train.
-At that moment I was standing in the corridor, looking out of the right window of the train and talking to a sailor, but the V1 was flying at such a flat angle that it was also visible to those of us standing in the corridor and looking through the seating compartments and out of the left windows ..."
+Then suddenly there was much excitement and shouting, with passengers pointing into the sky.
+We could all then see the flying bomb coming down closer and closer to us... almost chasing us and getting bigger, everyone was looking at it through the windows of the train.
+At that moment I was standing in the corridor, looking out of the right window of the train and talking to a sailor, but the V1 was flying at such a flat, horizontal angle that it was also visible to those of us standing in the corridor and looking through the seating compartments and out through the left windows ..."

 "That poor man, the pilot! ...circling round and round the crash-site in his plane, flying low, ... he must have felt so terrible!"